szymoo7/SQLQueryManager/README.md

 * `FAILED` – the query failed during execution or an invalid ID was provided
 * `TO_BE_SEEN` – the query has been detected as asynchronous, and its result will be available for retrieval via `/execute/{id}`
 * `READY` – the query is ready to execute

+## Testing

+The project includes unit and integration tests covering the main functionality: adding, listing, and executing queries.
+Unit tests verify core components such as `QueryService`, `QueryValidator`, and `QueryCacheManager`.
+Integration tests validate the full workflow of the REST API, ensuring proper communication between controllers, services, and the database.
+Tests are implemented using JUnit 5 and Spring Boot’s testing framework.